Kray-G/kmyacc/README.md

 ## Special Thanks

-Tribute to Mr. MORI Koichiro.
+Tribute to the late Mr. MORI Koichiro.
 Many thanks for providing a great parser generator compatible with yacc.

 Please see the original README file.